Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 On arrival

-An easy stroll through the lanes near Ram Jhula, past temples, bookshops and ashrams, while your escort talks you through what you’ll see.
+An easy stroll near Ram Jhula, past temples, bookshops and ashrams.
+Your escort talks you through what to expect.

 ~45 min before aarti